 It just takes a quick Google search with the phrase “moving company scams” for hundreds of results to pop up.

 According to the Federal Motor Carrier Safety Association (FMCSA), one of the agencies that regulate movers in the U.S., these are some of the telltale signs your mover is fraudulent:

 - Gives you an estimate without an onsite inspection

-- Demands a large deposit in cash before the move
+- Demands cash or a large deposit before the move

 - Answers the telephone with a generic message instead of the company name